minio/docs/source/reference/minio-mc-admin/mc-admin-user-info.rst

 - Replace :mc-cmd:`USERNAME <mc admin user info USERNAME>` with the username of the user to display information for.

-The output resembles the following when using the built-in MinIO Identity Provider:
+For the :ref:`MinIO internal IDentity Provider (IDP) <minio-internal-idp>`, the output resembles the following:

 .. code-block:: shell